judyfong/Mih/README.md

 Associated names are Tweak25 or BorgarHiminnlínan og SilfurEggið

 This is a parody school that legitimately teaches icelandic.
 It is icelandic intended to annoy people just as the mistaken translation, University of Reykjavík annoys me because people can´t even pay attention to this kind of smá atriði á ensku.
 I call it simple Icelandic.
 We focus on slang and curse words.
-Bad grammar is encouraged.
+Non-standard grammar is encouraged.

 # Community Standards and Guidelines